ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 > NOTE: NEEDS VISUAL DESIGN

-The client-user should be able to specify whether they want secondary text on menu items or not.
+The client-user should be able to specify whether they want secondary text on list options or not.
+Filtering by secondary text should show all the options with that text.

 ![ ](spec-images/select-9.png)